AdobeDocs/workfront.en/help/workfront-fusion/apps-and-their-modules/google-calendar-modules.md

   </tr>
   <tr>
    <td role="rowheader">Limit</td>
-   <td>Set the maximum number of calendars <span>Workfront Fusion</span> returns during one execution cycle.</td>
+   <td>Set the maximum number of calendars Workfront Fusion returns during one execution cycle.</td>
   </tr>
  </tbody>
 </table>

 #### Get a calendar

-This action module `retrieves a calendar`.
+This action module retrieves a calendar.

 You specify the ID of the calendar you want to retrieve.

 The module returns the ID of the record and any associated fields, along with any custom fields and values that the connection accesses.
-You can map `this information` in subsequent modules in the scenario.
+You can map this information in subsequent modules in the scenario.

 When you are configuring this module, the following fields display.